How to Support Service Industry Workers During COVID-19

 For example, Congress recently passed an economic relief plan called the Families First Coronavirus Response Act.
 The act provides funding for free coronavirus testing and increased funding for food stamps, and it requires certain employers to offer paid sick leave for workers affected by the pandemic.
-Eligible employees will be able to take leave for up to 12 work weeks in any 12 month period for the birth or adoption of a child, to take care of an immediate family member with a serious health condition, or to take medical leave for the employee’s own health condition.
+Eligible employees will be able to take leave for up to 12 work weeks in any 12 month period for the birth or adoption of a child, to take care of an immediate family with a serious health condition, or to take medical leave for the employee’s own health condition.
 Employees who take this leave have the right to return to their position and receive the same pay and benefits.

 Tell Sick Employees to Stay Home, and Don’t Require a Doctor’s Note

 Considering the fact that restaurants have already lost such a drastic percentage of their normal sales, hourly employees are feeling those effects magnified.
 Many of them are having to make the difficult decision of whether or not to come into work — and risk exposure to the virus — or stay home without pay and struggle to make ends meet.